Skip to main content

 Automatic Revalidation of Visa

 Under certain circumstances, an F-1 student with an expired visa may re-enter the U.S. if traveling to Canada, Mexico or adjacent islands (contiguous territory) other than Cuba after an absence of fewer than 30 days.
-The student must have a valid passport, a properly endorsed I-20 and the original I-94 card reflecting F-1 status and marked by DHS for D/S (duration of status).
-In this particular situation students should not surrender the I-94 card before traveling outside the U.S. and should check with the International Programs Office before making travel plans.
+The student must have a valid passport, a properly endorsed I-20.
+In this particular situation students should check with the International Programs Office before making travel plans.

 Any non-immigrant (not just someone from the countries listed above) who chooses to apply for a new visa while in contiguous territory must be prepared to wait for background checks as necessary.
 Should the application for a new visa be denied, the person will not be eligible for “automatic revalidation of visa.”
 For a student that means that you would be unable to enter the U.S. in student status to continue your education without returning to your home country to obtain the proper visa.
 Note: Once you have been refused a visa, it may become more difficult to obtain a future one, so students should consider very carefully before attempting to obtain a visa outside of their home country.